eoinparkinson/thunkable-templates/index.md

     section_id: hero
     component: hero_block.html
     content: >-
       When building apps, design is a make or break point.
-That's why we created these clean & modern templates for Thunkable ✕ with step by step instructions on how to customise them, to suit your theme.
+Here you can find clean & modern templates for Thunkable ✕ that work, look beautiful, and are completely free to use.

       <div style="display: flex; justify-content: space-around;">